aneeldadani/aneeldadani.github.io/aboutme.md

 subtitle: whoami
 ---

 My name is Aneel Dadani.
-I am a Senior Manager of our Security Technical Account Management team.
+I am a Senior Manager of our Security Technical Account Management team at Fastly.
 We do awesome things like defending companies from nefarious actors.

 ### My story